Byk3y/sabisay/MARKET_DETAILS_MEGA_PLAN.md

-# 🚀 **MEGA PLAN: SabiSay Market Details Page - Complete Implementation Strategy**
+# 🚀 **MEGA PLAN: PakoMarket Market Details Page - Complete Implementation Strategy**

 ## 📋 **Executive Summary**

-Transform the current prototype market details page into a production-ready, contract-integrated component that serves as the cornerstone of the SabiSay prediction market platform.
+Transform the current prototype market details page into a production-ready, contract-integrated component that serves as the cornerstone of the PakoMarket prediction market platform.
 This plan combines architectural excellence, Web3 integration, and user experience optimization into a systematic 4-week implementation roadmap.

 ## 🎯 **Strategic Objectives**